 Rule 312.
 Compliance with the Commodity Exchange Act

-All Seed SEF Participants shall comply with all relevant provisions of the CEA and the Rules and regulations duly issued pursuant thereto by the CFTC, including the filing of reports, maintaining books and records, and permitting inspection and visitation by Authorized Representatives of the CFTC or Department of Justice.
+All Seed SEF Participants shall comply with all relevant provisions of the CEA and the rules and regulations duly issued pursuant thereto by the CFTC, including the filing of reports, maintaining books and records, and permitting inspection and visitation by Authorized Representatives of the CFTC or other Regulatory or Government Agency.

 Rule 313.
 Legal Certainty for Seed SEF Trades